FIXTradingCommunity/fixp-specification/README.md

 version will not be accepted.

 ### Next working draft: 1.0 Release Candidate 3
-A baseline for version 1.0 RC3 will be posted here soon.
+A baseline for version 1.0 RC3 has been posted.
 The working group encourages users to submit issues for error corrections and enhancements.
 The working group will consider pull requests for changes to the working draft.